 Below are some excerpts from the book I found inspirational:

 My question remains: How much do we need to know?
 Hunger for more knowledge and better technique is a good thing.
 Sure, spend hours in front of your computer editing your images.
 But when you feel inspiration, whether in front of a grand landscape or a flower in your backyard, let go of the rules and regulations, and embrace the beauty.
 Be in the moment.
-Connect with your sense.
+Connect with your senses.
 Art will come through your emotions when they are most intense.
 On that glorious October day, all we “needed to know” was that we were there to see it.William Neill

 The art of photography is about interpretation.
 What is right and what is wrong?
 You, the artist, get to decide.
 Listening to Ansel Adams lectures in my formative years, and seeing the creative renditions he made from his negatives to the final prints, I learned that I don’t need to adhere to a literal expression of my subjects.William Neill